niloufareshghi/IE_Q3/README.md

 # IE_Q3
-The third question of Internet Engineering's first homework
+The third question of Internet Engineering's first homework.
+In this homework we are trying to test different git functions.